Browsing Category

 No virus can rob us of dreaming.
 Last time I checked, dreams come free of charge.

 *Some of us bake.
-If you want some fun, join my Bakers in Dangerous Times group on Facebook.
-If you want recipes, or my info about my book, with love and sugar: recipes and rituals for the sweet life, get in touch.
+If you want fun, join my Bakers in Dangerous Times group.
+If you wish for recipes, or info about my book, with love and sugar: recipes and rituals for the sweet life, get in touch.

 You can contact me here.